 Security should always be your first priority when it comes to your wireless network design.
 Since rogue access point detection is an important component in securing your wireless network, its vital that it be included from day one.

 Rogue access point detection does two things, detection and mitigation.
 Whatever you decide to install on your network, it has to have the ability (from the beginning of your RF design) to be able to detect and mitigate rogue access points.

-Not all wireless network designs are created equal, it's a skilled endeavor that requires a lot of training and experience to be done properly.
-Security should be at the foundation of every wireless design, and this means detecting access points that are rougue.
+Not all wireless network designs are created equal, it's a skilled endeavor that requires a lot of training, experience, and performance testing to be done properly.
+Security should be at the foundation of every wireless design, and this means detecting access points that are rouge.